Vintage Computer Chip Collectibles, Memorabilia & Jewelry

 Item #729

-This NCR paperweight is the same as the ones above but the sample Logic Chip is a Fairchild Semiconductor NCR80 in DIP packaging.
+This NCR paperweight is the same as the ones above but the sample Logic Chip is a Fairchild Semiconductor NCR80 in a DIP type of integrated circuit packaging.

 NCR MOS-LSI Logic Chip Tie Bar (1973)